minetest/minetest/doc/lua_api.md

       `fetch_async_get` described below.
     * Only works at init time and must be called from the mod's main scope (not from a function).
-    * Function only exists if minetest server was built with cURL support.
+    * Function only exists if Luanti server was built with cURL support.
     * **DO NOT ALLOW ANY OTHER MODS TO ACCESS THE RETURNED TABLE, STORE IT IN A LOCAL VARIABLE!**
 * `HTTPApiTable.fetch(HTTPRequest req, callback)`